 One of the most misunderstood parts on early Chevys is the closed driveline torque tube.
-Over the 30+ years I have sold parts for these vehicles, I have come across dozens of restorers and professional mechanics that do not understand the basics of adjusting & maintaining them.
+Over the 40 years we have sold parts for these vehicles, I have come across dozens of restorers and professional mechanics that do not understand the basics of adjusting & maintaining them.

-Before installing a new U-joint, check the torque tube drive shaft bushing for wear.
-This bushing can be checked by grasping the drive shaft at the spline end and move it up and down within the tube.
+Check the torque tube drive shaft bushing for wear.
+This bushing is located at the front of the torque tube where the rear yoke slides into the tube.
+The bushing can be checked, after the U-joint is removed, by grasping the drive shaft at the spline end and move it up and down within the tube.
 If there is ANY movement of the shaft within the outer tube, the bushing is worn out and should be replaced.
-A bad bushing will cause driveshaft vibration and can cause U-joint failure.
+A bad bushing will cause driveshaft vibration and can cause U-joint and seal failure.
 New bushing and seal assemblies are available for most 1916-1954 passenger cars & 1/2 ton trucks.

 Install a new U-joint gasket set when you have the U-joint apart for maintenance since this is the only way to get the gaskets in place.
 Refer to the shop manual or our tech article: https://www.fillingstation.com/articles/universalball.htm for proper adjustment of the U-joint shims when installing new gaskets.